<--

 Practical trial: higher yields under LED, but lower light-use efficiency

-New insights into light-use efficiency of tomatoes under LED
+New insights on light utilization of tomato under LED

-From a recent greenhouse trial by Plant Lighting, conducted in collaboration with Delphy Improvement Centre and Wageningen University & Research, it appears that tomatoes grown under hybrid and full-LED lighting (our WEGA Max) clearly produce more than under SON-T. Yield up to week 9 amounted to approximately 35 kg/m² under hybrid and LED, compared with 26 kg/m² under SON-T. However, when production is related to the amount of light used, light-use efficiency (LBE) under LED and hybrid lighting is nearly 10% lower.
+Interim results from a greenhouse trial show that tomatoes produced significantly more under 320 µmol/m2/s hybrid and full-LED lighting (our WEGA Max) than under 190 µmol/m2/s SON-T. Yields up to early March amounted to about 35 kg/m² under the hybrid and LED treatments, compared to 26 kg/m² under SON-T. However, when production is related to the amount of light used, light-use efficiency (LUE) under LED and hybrid is almost 10% lower.

 Plant_Lighting_LBE_LED_hybride

 The results show that more light does not automatically lead to a proportional increase in yield per mole of light.
-This highlights the importance of not only steering on light levels, but above all on the balance between light, crop activity, and sink–source relationships.
-Looking ahead, there is clear potential in strengthening the flow of assimilates to the fruits to further optimize light-use efficiency (LBE).
+This underscores the importance of not only steering on light levels, but above all on the sink-source balance.
+Looking ahead, we expect that a higher light-use efficiency can be achieved by further directing the flow of assimilates to the fruits, which should increase production even more.

-"It is precisely at this intersection of lighting strategy and crop management that, together, we make the difference toward an even more efficient cultivation under full LED!” - Gert-Jan Dekker, Agronomist
+"Exactly at that intersection of lighting strategy and cultivation control, together we make the difference toward even more efficient cultivation under full LED!" - Gert-Jan Dekker, Agronomist

-Read the full article on Kas als Energiebron
+Read the full article on Greenhouse as an Energy Source

 Related news